 You may be wondering why I recommend looking up contributors before contacting them.
 The main reason is to get to know them better before you reach out.

-It’s helpful to become familiar with the style, tone and accomplishments of a contributor before you send them a message.
-It’s also important to make sure that you have similar viewpoints, confirm that your values appear to align and it’ll also give you fuel to think about how you can be helpful to them.
+It’s helpful to become familiar with a contributor’s style, tone, and accomplishments before you send them a message.
+It’s also important to make sure that you have similar viewpoints to confirm that your values appear to align.
+This will give you fuel to think about how you can be helpful to them.

-Here are some questions to ask yourself when researching contributor:
+Here are some questions to ask yourself when researching contributors:

-This is by no means the only questions to ask yourself when researching a contributor, but it’s a starting point for collecting relevant information that’ll help make your outreach as genuine as possible.
+These are by no means the only questions to ask yourself when researching a contributor, but they’re a starting point for collecting relevant information that’ll help make your outreach as genuine as possible.

 Reach Out to a Small Handful of Contributors